mixmastamyk/fr/readme.rst

     ◗ sr0    PREDATOR    45,206     45,206          0  ▉▉▉▉▉▉▉▉▉▉▉▉▉▏ /media/PREDATOR

-... in fruity colors if you so choose.
+... in fruity colors,
+if you so choose.
 Yes,
 color can be turned off,
 units chosen,
 network mounts filtered,
-etc etc.
+etc, etc.
-Version 3.x of ``fr`` has been tested on
-Ubuntu 18.04 Bionic "Tch-tch-tch-tch…",
-Windows 7,
-and
-Mac OS X (10.11)
-so far.

 .. note::